 - Bobcats most likely will not enter homes unless they are confused or trapped involuntarily.
 Since they are particularly shy, bobcats will not attack unless cornered and usually run away instead of engaging with humans.

-Bobcats were once believed to kill large amounts of livestock and hunted to near extermination in several areas.
-While they usually prefer to capture prey in the wild, bobcats will occasionally target animals in captivity, like small pets or chickens.
+- Bobcats were once believed to kill large amounts of livestock and hunted to near extermination in several areas, but usually only target animals in captivity, like small pets or chickens.
 Still, these attacks tend to occur when other food sources are not available or if bobcats have especially easy access to domesticated animals and livestock.
-Bobcats rarely kill out of aggression.
+Bobcats do not typically kill out of aggression.

 Attempting to trap and remove bobcats without professional assistance can be dangerous.
 Contacting a trained wildlife professional ensures that both the people and animals involved remain safe.
 Critter Control specialists have the knowledge, tools, and experience to remove bobcats safely, humanely, and take measures to prevent them from returning.